 Adding collagen to your morning coffee gives your gut some nourishment to start the day — before you have the chance to assault it with junk food.

-Collagen supplementation may support increased collagen synthesis in injured joints.
+Collagen supplementation supports increased collagen synthesis in injured joints.

-In addition to helping prevent age related wear and tear, collagen protein may also boost collagen synthesis in joint structures.
+In addition to helping prevent age related wear and tear, collagen protein also boosts collagen synthesis in joint structures.

 In a small placebo-controlled study, 5-15 grams of collagen protein enriched with Vitamin C resulted in five times greater collagen mass in injured ligaments than the placebo group (measured by % of dry mass collagen).